kidonson/qmk_firmware/keyboards/keebio/levinson/keymaps/kidoge/readme.md

 ## More Ideas
 - More intuitive vim support: Some hotkeys are not intuitive to transition into, such as ^ and $.
-- Redue reliance on pinky finger: Pinky fingers can probably be used less for special layers, since there are many keys not being used.
 - Add mode for non-WASD gaming (e.g. StarCraft 2).
 - Map the three Lock keys and the Pause key to be complete.
 - Claiming the right half of the board in gaming mode for something useful.